 However, rule 4-100 is silent regarding the situation where a fee properly withdrawn from a CTA is later disputed.
 In that regard, we believe that the inquiry is whether funds properly withdrawn from a CTA under rule 4-100(A)(2) and later disputed by the client retain or regain its trust account status once the dispute is communicated to the attorney.
 Based on a plain reading of the rule we answer this question in the negative.
 Attorney, in the situation presented, neither "received" nor "holds" the withdrawn funds for the benefit of the client.
-Ouite the contrary, at the moment of withdrawal, the withdrawn funds are Attorney's personal property by operation of rule 4-100(A)(2).
+Quite the contrary, at the moment of withdrawal, the withdrawn funds are Attorney's personal property by operation of rule 4-100(A)(2).
 As such, Attorney is both obligated to withdraw the funds from the CTA and free to do with those funds as she or he pleases.
-At the moment of withdrawal, none of the indicia of trust account status are present: the withdrawn funds do not belong to the client, are not subject to a joint interest of attorney and client, are not subject to a joint interest of the client and any third party, and are not being held by the Attorney as part of the subject representation.
+At the moment of withdrawal, none of the indicia of trust account status are present: the withdrawn funds do not belong to the client, are not subject to a joint interest of attorney and client, are not subject to a part of the subject representation.

 Likewise, the fact that Attorney has withdrawn the fee from a CTA (as opposed to having received it by way of the client's personal check or by accepting cash from the client) is analytically irrelevant.
 There is no authority in the text of rule 4-100 or elsewhere to suggest that funds with trust account status, properly "fixed" and withdrawn under rule 4-100(A)(2), regain trust account status simply because the client later disputes the fee.
-Such a conclusion would also create a of problems for the practical host administration of a law office, if, for example, the withdrawn funds were used to pay staff salaries or bona fide office expenses, or, if the withdrawal happens in one tax year while the client's challenge occurs in the next.
+Such a conclusion would also create a host of problems for the practical administration of a law office, if, for example, the withdrawn funds were used to pay staff salaries or bona fide office expenses, or, if the withdrawal happens in one tax year while the client's challenge occurs in the next.